peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

         System.IComparable,
         System.IEquatable

 Represents an object in Concise Binary Object Representation (CBOR) and contains methods for reading and writing CBOR data.
-CBOR is defined in RFC 7049.Converting CBOR objects
+CBOR is defined in RFC 7049.<b>Converting CBOR objects</b>

 There are many ways to get a CBOR object, including from bytes, objects, streams and JSON, as described below.

-To and from byte arrays: The CBORObject.DecodeToBytes method converts a byte array in CBOR format to a CBOR object.
+<b>To and from byte arrays:</b> The CBORObject.DecodeToBytes method converts a byte array in CBOR format to a CBOR object.
 The EncodeToBytes method converts a CBOR object to its corresponding byte array in CBOR format.

-To and from data streams: The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
+<b>To and from data streams:</b> The CBORObject.Write methods write many kinds of objects to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a data stream.

-To and from other objects: The CBORObject.FromObject method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
+<b>To and from other objects:</b> The CBORObject.FromObject method converts many kinds of objects to a CBOR object, including numbers, strings, and arrays and maps of numbers and strings.
 Methods like AsDouble, AsByte, and AsString convert a CBOR object to different types of object.

-To and from JSON: This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
+<b>To and from JSON:</b> This class also doubles as a reader and writer of JavaScript Object Notation (JSON).
 The CBORObject.FromJSONString method converts JSON to a CBOR object, and the ToJSONString method converts a CBOR object to a JSON string.

 In addition, the CBORObject.WriteJSON method writes many kinds of objects as JSON to a data stream, including numbers, CBOR objects, strings, and arrays of numbers and strings.
 The CBORObject.Read method reads a CBOR object from a JSON data stream.

-Comparison Considerations:
+<b>Comparison Considerations:</b>

 Instances of CBORObject should not be compared for equality using the "==" operator; it's possible to create two CBOR objects with the same value but not the same reference.
 (The "==" operator only checks if each side of the operator is the same instance.)